 Defendants who want the assistance of a public defender must apply by contacting the appropriate county’s public defender office.
 The defendant must submit financial information reflecting income and expenses to show why they need a public defender.
 Defendants who exhibit financial constraints will be approved.

 In Illinois, each county has established its own specific public defender system.
 The attorneys employed in each of these offices strive to offer quality legal representation to indigent defendants in criminal matters.
 Defendants in Illinois are entitled to request the assistance of a public defender for cases involving:

 - Misdemeanor crimes,

 - Felony crimes,

 - Domestic violence,

 - Probation and/or parole proceedings, and

 Defendants who want a public defender must formally make a request with the court handling their case.
 The court will ask the defendant to complete an Affidavit of Assets and Liabilities, which will help to paint a picture of that defendant’s financial situation.
 The court will review this Affidavit and determine if that defendant qualifies to receive a public defender’s assistance.
 If the defendant’s request is approved, a public defender will be appointed.
-If the request is denied, the defendant must hire an attorney or proceed without legal assistance.
+If the request is denied, the defendant must hire a private Chicago defense attorney or proceed without legal assistance.